Skip to main content

 the paw balm with dog logo

 Skout’s Honor’s prebiotic pet balm is ideal for soothing, healing, and protecting the paws and noses of both cats and dogs.
-Formulated with 100 percent natural ingredients that are safe for felines and hounds alike, the balm, which is made with mānuka honey, provides instant relief and ongoing protection for noses and paws.
+Formulated with 100 percent natural ingredients that are safe for felines and pups alike, the balm, which is made with mānuka honey, provides instant relief and ongoing protection for noses and paws.
 Prebiotics support and feed the good bacteria that serve as a natural defense against environmental damage and inflammation, which is particularly important when the paw pad is worn down.
-When this happens, “eventually you’ll get to raw tissue,” says Dr. Iovino.
+When this happens, “eventually you’ll get to raw tissue,” Dr. Iovino says.
 “With the balms, the idea is to keep those situations from happening and support the paw pad.”

 While an excellent option for a multi-pet household, Skout’s Honor does have more ingredients than some of the other natural balms.
 Dr. Warnes recommends looking for “natural ingredients (wax, vitamin E, cocoa butter, etc)” and reiterates the age-old adage: “The fewer the ingredients the better.”